glesys/butler-auth/README.md

 ## Installation

-Requires a working Laravel app with a database connection and preferably a cache store.
+Requires a working Laravel app with a database connection, a queue worker and a cache store like redis or memcached.

 ```sh
 composer require glesys/butler-auth